 The unique AIMday format – a question, one hour, a group of experts – has proven successful in finding useful contacts, collaborations, and new paths to solutions to organizations’ questions.
 Companies can participate by submitting questions for academics to answer, while academics can participate by signing up to answer one or more questions.

-Microscopy is at the heart of much of the biomedical research that is conducted at the University of Oxford.
+Biomedical Imaging is at the heart of much of the clinical and biomedical research that is conducted at the University of Oxford.
 Technological advances in both hardware and image analysis capabilities are opening up new and exciting applications in biological research.
 Oxford has a world-class biomedical imaging community both in the development and application of novel advanced techniques.
 This event offers an opportunity for external organisations and researchers from Oxford to get together and discuss current and future challenges and opportunities in the field.

-External organisations are welcomed to submit their questions to AIMday Microscopy.
-Topics can include but are not limited to:
+External organisations were welcomed to submit their questions to AIMday Microscopy.
+Topics included:

 - New advanced microscopy techniques, including improved imaging methods